arbrejs/arbre/docs/api.md

 # is-leaf

-Return `true` if the node is a leaf.
+Return `true` if a node is a leaf.

 A **leaf** is a node that does not have any children.